SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-database.md

 # SysKit Point Database

-SysKit Point requires an **SQL database** for storing data collected from Office 365.
-In this article, you can find recommendations to follow when choosing the appropriate **SQL Server**, where the SysKit Point database will be created.
+SysKit Point requires a dedicated **SQL database** for storing data collected from Office 365.
+In this article, you can find recommendations to follow when choosing the appropriate **SQL Server**, where the SysKit Point database is created.

 {% hint style="success" %}
 Before continuing, please ensure that you read the [following article](syskit-point-server.md) listing all requirements for the Windows Server, where SysKit Point will be installed.